NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 //!
 This method is NOT thread safe. nvigi::Result(*createInstance)(const nvigi::NVIGIParameter* params, nvigi::InferenceInstance** instance);
 ```
 Note that the line immediately above the declaration explicitly states that this method is NOT thread safe.
-It is host's responsibility to provide synchronization is such scenarios.
+It is the host's responsibility to provide synchronization in such scenarios.

 ## Security